grew-nlp/grew_match_quick/README.md

 python3 grew_match_quick.py ex.json
 ```

-## Starting with a JSON file describing a list or corpora
+## Starting with a JSON file describing a list of corpora

 The expected JSON file must contain an object with the `corpora` key associated to a list of corpus, each one described as above.